The AI Lab · Silicon Tipster League

 Why does DeepSeek make two picks per race?

-It runs two arms side by side.
-The blind arm never sees the odds and must read the race itself; the informed arm also sees the market price, though never the SP.
-Running both lets us see how much the market moves DeepSeek's thinking β and whether it improves the call or just nudges it toward the crowd's favourite.
+It runs in both tests side by side.
+In AI Picks the Winner it never sees the odds and must read the race itself; in AI Finds the Value Bets it also sees the market's implied chance for each runner, though never the SP.
+Running both lets us see how much the market moves DeepSeek's thinking, and whether it improves the call or just nudges it toward the crowd's favourite.

 Is this betting advice?